 Fruit Friends staff in Laos receive HIV education

-Having heard about TeachAids through family, Bethany had been determined to provide HIV education to her colleagues in Laos since her arrival.
+Having heard about TeachAids through family connections, Bethany was determined to provide HIV education to her colleagues in Laos upon arrival.
 Aware that her computer was unlikely to survive more than a few days longer, she quickly tuned into the TeachAids YouTube channel.

 Bethany screened the female Indian-English language version of the TeachAids tutorials for the business manager, house manager, and interns of Fruit Friends, among other staff members.
 Through the animations, she was able to assist her colleagues to answer some of their own pressing questions about HIV, including whether sharing razor blades and cooking knives can increase a person’s risk of HIV.
 Bethany noted that her colleagues were very happy to have the opportunity to discuss HIV.
 “They had so many questions and they had not had an opportunity to ask anyone these questions before.
 HIV is not something that is commonly discussed in Laos,” she observed, “but being aware of basic HIV facts in order to steer clear of contracting the infection is very important”.

 Although Laos is classified as a low HIV prevalence country, the HIV infection is rapidly increasing, with remote areas particularly vulnerable to this disease.
 Many villages are so remote that it takes several days to reach them by foot, and they are completely cut off from the outside world during the wet season.
 Along with stigmas that preclude the open discussion of HIV, these conditions makes providing targeting HIV education is extremely difficult.